replit/ReplitClient.js/README.md

 var repl = new ReplitClient('localhost', 8080, 'ruby', token);
 ```

+_An optional 4th argument `socketCreator` function can be passed that allows you to intercept socket creation.
+You have to return a socket from this function that implements the same interface as the w3c `WebSocket`.
+You can use this to provide fallbacks if your users don't have websockets enabled or for testing_

 ## .connect()

 Returns a promise that would resolve or reject depending on whether we were able to connect to the server.